 The film is viewable in both 1:85 and 1:33, as it appeared woefully mis-framed on late night TV screenings.
 The fine transfer reproduces all the okay shots as well as the focus-challenged clunkers.
 A lot of the movie looks attractive, although it’s a big surprise when any two shots cut together smoothly.
 The audio has been restored as well.
 Some of Gene Kauer’s music fits, and other cues just take up space — the tracks have that ‘bargain stock library’ sound.
 George Romero would later work miracles with a better choice of stock music cues in his Night of the Living Dead.

-A new featurette called The Brothers Dillman gives us a choker close-up of the late Bradford Dillman explaining his affection for his brother Dean Dillman Jr., and his estimation of Monstrosity as a show from near the bottom of the pit of abysmal movies.
-Daughter Pamela Dillman amplifies the good word for her uncle Dean and acknowledges the status of a horror picture that’s earned its footnote spot in film history.
+A new featurette called The Brothers Dillman gives us a choker close-up of the late Bradford Dillman explaining his affection for his brother Dean Dillman Jr., and his estimation of Monstrosity as hailing from near the bottom of the pit of abysmal movies.
+Daughter Pamela Dillman amplifies the good word for her uncle Dean and acknowledges the status of a horror picture that’s earned a humble footnote in film history.
 Although Monstrosity is no The Brain that Wouldn’t Die, I find it a darn sight more fun to watch than ‘Manos’ the Hands of Fate or Eegah.

 The disc cover uses the film’s minimal original ad art for the ’63 Emerson Film Enterprises release.
-A restoration promo reel and stills gallery are attached, as well as the TV alternate that simply drops the theatrical title card ‘Monstrosity’ and slaps another on at the front.
+A restoration promo reel and stills gallery are attached as well as the TV alternate that simply drops the theatrical title card ‘Monstrosity’ and slaps another on at the front.
 All the credits are at the end of the show.
 Tacked on at the end are an absurd number of disc production credits.
 Who are those people, the entire high school graduating class of Moth Inc.’s CEO?
-(We’re guessing that they’re donors to a Kickstarter campaign.
+(They’re donors to a Kickstarter campaign.
 Perhaps each was mailed a genuine Dr. Frank Dead Cat, in thanks.)

 That brings us to yet another fan-friendly commentary by Tom Weaver, whose interview archive contains input from more than one of the makers of Monstrosity.
 Tom discovered that the house where Hetty is supposed to live, ‘somewhere in the rural hills of Hollywood,’ is really on West Adams street near downtown Los Angeles.
 We get first-hand memories of the actresses.
 Erika Peters is said to have had a thick foreign accent.
 Since Bradford Dillman couldn’t even remember the movie (it’s claimed that he recorded the narration), it’s likely that Tom Weaver is our only conduit to its production history.
 Tom compares production schedules to debunk the myth that a shot with a mutilated woman under a swinging light bulb fixture ‘inspired’ a visual in Hitchcock’s Psycho.